* As an Amazon affiliate, this site earns from qualifying purchases.

 Dear Lord, thank you for hearing our prayers and for your faithfulness.
 Help us to trust in you and show mercy to others.
 Guide us in your love and teach us to follow your ways.
 Amen.

-Homilies and Reflections for Friday of the 15th Week in Ordinary Time Cycle 2
+Homilies and Commentaries for Friday of the 15th Week in Ordinary Time Cycle 2

 USCCB Reflection: Embracing the Eucharistic Lord